BiffW/BVTA/README.md

   - All shells have significantly higher sever probability
   - All shells (except canister) have 2 slots instead of 1
   - Steel Shell costs no iron and afflicts more damage
-  - Physicorium Shell costs no titanium and afflicts more damage
+  - Physicorium Shell costs more material and afflicts more damage
   - Nuclear Shell afflicts more damage
   - Canister Shell contains 24 pellets instead of 11

+* Flak Cannon
+  - Directional Bolt spawns 3 more shrapnels, and each sharpnel deals slightly more damage with increased severance probability
+  - Physicorium Flak Shell Boxes are now sold on higher difficulty
+  - Explosive ammo damage reverted to 0.19

 * Coilgun
   - Physicorium Ammo Box costs no lead